ericbulloch/kwmd/write_ups/flow.md

 Nmap done: 1 IP address (1 host up) scanned in 11.12 seconds
            Raw packets sent: 47 (3.672KB) | Rcvd: 31 (2.616KB)
 ```

+I cut out some of the output to show some of the important parts of this scan.
+There are a lot of good things happening with this scan.
+Nmap is guessing the operating system, doing a traceroute and discovering the service and version number for ports 22 and 80.
+Based on the services that are running from the results I now move on to the next segment.